Norddeich radio station

 Norddeich Radio, DAN (former call signs KND, KAV, DAF) was the coast radio station for international communication to German ships.
-The station was built in 1907 in Norddeich, North-Germany.
+The station was built in 1907 in Norddeich, Lower Saxony.
 Radio communications were carried out with ships all over the world for around 90 years.

 It also served as a radio station during the National Socialist period and disseminated Nazi propaganda for English-speaking countries.
-On December 31, 1998, the station finally shut down.
+On 31 December 1998, the station finally shut down.

 History

 The station was originally going to set up on the Island of Borkum but in the end Norddeich (now part of the coity of Norden) was chosen.
 Historians assume today that the station was founded with the intention of being able to communicate with German warships in the western area of the German Bight up to the English Channel.
 In 1907 Norddeich Radio started its operation with a Telefunken spark-gap transmitter and an antenna suspended from four masts 65 m high as Funkentelegraphenstation Norddeich.
 In the early days, distances of more than 1500 km could be bridged at the frequency of 150 kHz.

 In 1910, it began to broadcast a time signal along with the broadcast tower on the Eiffel Tower.
 As technology improved it was involved in a number of record-breaking transmissions including the 1912 record-breaking distance of 2400 mi by radio signals.